OxfordRSE/OpenBES-py/src/openbes/README.md

 ## Data representation

-### Long format

-As a stylistic choice, data are presented in "long" format, where the number of columns is known a priori, and the number of rows can (theoretically) vary.

-This means, for example, that a data frame of monthly energy consumption by lighting zone will have columns representing the months (because the number of months is known), and rows representing the lighting zones (because the number of zones can vary).

-### Operational days/month

-Operational days/month count is used for scaling daily energy use to monthly energy use.
-In the case of lighting, for July and August, this value is hardcoded, whereas for other months and other energy uses it is calculated based on the hourly simulation and occupancy information.

 ### Magic numbers

 The heating/cooling calculation uses a number of "magic numbers" (i.e., hardcoded constants) that are derived from regression analysis.